ravendb/samples-library/README.md

 The following RavenDB features are used to build the application:

-1. [Vector Search](https://docs.ravendb.net/7.1/ai-integration/vector-search/ravendb-as-vector-database) - RavenDB has a built-in vector database.
-It's used for searching across similar books.
+1. [Vector Search](https://docs.ravendb.net/7.1/ai-integration/vector-search/ravendb-as-vector-database) - used for searching across similar books.
-1. [Document Refresh](https://docs.ravendb.net/7.1/studio/database/settings/document-refresh) - a scheduled update of selected documents is used to inform users about the book copies that should be returned.
+1. [Document Refresh](https://docs.ravendb.net/7.1/studio/database/settings/document-refresh) - used for timeouts handling for book copies that should be returned.
-1. [Azure Storage Queues ETL](https://docs.ravendb.net/7.1/server/ongoing-tasks/etl/queue-etl/azure-queue) - Azure Storage Queues integration is used to inform about the potential book copies to be returned.
+1. [Azure Storage Queues ETL](https://docs.ravendb.net/7.1/server/ongoing-tasks/etl/queue-etl/azure-queue) - used to inform about the potential book copies to be returned

 ## Technologies